 Notes

 - Bouillon: *Better Than Bouillon No Beef Base (1 tsp) gives this a real beefy flavor.
-Or use any variety bouillon cube.
-I use Edward & Sons’ Low Sodium Not-Chick’n for less salt.
-You can use vegetable broth instead–skip the water and use 2 cups.
+Or use any variety of bouillon cubes.
+I use Edward & Sons' Low Sodium Not-Chick'n for less salt and add 1 tablespoon mellow miso.
+Or use 2 cups vegetable broth instead and skip the water.

-- Black strap molasses adds a rich umami flavor, iron, and a dark color but it contains low levels of lead and acrylamide.
+- Blackstrap molasses adds a rich umami flavor, iron, and a dark color.

 - Storage: Refrigerate any remaining Vegan Beef in an airtight container for up to 4 days.
 Reheat in a microwave or saucepan.